Meenakshi Seshadri: Established actress (1986–1989)

 Seshadri appeared in many critically acclaimed films in 1986.
-In Swati, a woman-centric art house film, she performed the title role in an ensemble cast.
+In Swati, a woman-centric art house film, she performed the title role.
 The film gained immense critical acclaim and critics said, "Meenakshi Seshadri has acted in Swati the way Amitabh Bachchan acts in his films".
-That same year she appeared in B. R. Chopra films alongside Jackie Shroff' and Raj Babbar in the romantic drama Dahleez, which dealt with the taboo topic of infidelity but underperformed at the box office.
-Her other releases that year, such as Allah Rakha, was average performers at the box office.
+That same year she appeared in B. R. Chopra films alongside Jackie Shroff and Raj Babbar in the romantic drama Dahleez, which dealt with the taboo topic of infidelity but underperformed at the box office.
+Her other releases that year, such as Allah Rakha, were average performers at the box office.
+Dilwala (1986) and Parivaar with Mithun Chakraborty did very well at box office.
+Main Balwan (1986) was average in India, but a superhit overseas.

 In 1987, she appeared in the hit film Inaam Dus Hazaar alongside Sanjay Dutt.
-She also appeared in Dacait, an action drama alongside Sunny Deol; it was critical acclaim.
-Dilwala (1986) and Parivaarwith Mithun Chakraborty, film did very well at box office.
-Main Balwan (1986) was average in India, but Superhit in overseas.
-In 1988, she appeared in Yash Chopra's Vijay.
-In 1988, she appeared in Shahenshah alongside Amitabh Bachchan.
-The film was heavily hyped.
-After the great success of Shahenshah, Meenakshi teamed up with Bachchan for the films Toofan, Akayla, and Gangaa Jamunaa Saraswati, but all three were flops.
-In 1989, she was directed by Dev Anand in the film Sachché Ká Bol-Bálá In 1989, she made her Tamil film debut with En Rathathin Rathame, a remake of the Hindi film Mr. India, opposite K.Bhagyaraj, which bombed at the box office.
-In 1989, she appeared in the family drama Bade Ghar Ki Betiin the title role, and the family drama Gharana these were moderate successes.
+She also appeared in Dacait, an action drama alongside Sunny Deol to critical acclaim.

+In 1988, she starred in Yash Chopra's multi-starrer Vijay.
+She also starred in the much hyped Shahenshah opposite Amitabh Bachchan which proved to be a huge success.
+Meenakshi teamed up with Bachchan for Toofan, Akayla, and Gangaa Jamunaa Saraswati, but all three were flops.